Human Addiction to Pornography

 Since the seventeen hundreds, writers have written about giving in to your deepest pleasures and desires, no matter how over-the-top they might be.
 This is especially true with French writer The Marquis De Sade, who wrote some of the most violent and wild pornographic stories I've ever come across.
 His worked was both loved and shunned during his lifetime to the point where he was kept hidden away in prisons and insane asylums throughout France.
 Some even said his works had the power to ignite acts of rape and murder to those who read his work.

 This is history, but it's a history which has been forgotten by many, until modern story tellers and filmmakers gave his story a new life with the film Quills.
 "We Eat.
 We Shit.
 We Fuck.
 We Kill.
 And We Die."
 The Marquis De Sade wasn't the first, and certainly not the last to find away to express himself through the ways of sex and physical appetites.The 1940s marked some of the most famous forms of pornography with the classic shots of pinups to send to the brave men who were fighting for our country during the second world war.
 They could have their cataclysmic release and continue to fight without the pent up sexual frustration, though some might say this tension may have been just what a good fighter needs to survive (debatable though).

 Image: Bob K via Flickr

-Soon after came the still-popular magazines like PlayBoy and Penthouse.
-Both of them starting with the classier look of naked women, then further down the line began to push the envelope with less clothes, more exposure, and the higher pay of sexual gradification.
+Soon after came the still-popular magazines like Play Boy and Penthouse.
+Both of them starting with the classier look of naked women, then further down the line began to push the envelope with less clothes, more exposure; each leading to the pay of higher sexual gratification.
 As this acceptance increased, so did the hunger for more, now porn is more over the top with more extreme acts of sex then one can even dream of.
 Is this a good change?
 Is a bad change?
 Many are still arguing these questions.